nla/outbackcdx/README.md

     $ java -jar target/outbackcdx-0.3.2.jar -h
     Usage: java outbackcdx.Server [options...]

-      -a url                Use a wayback access control oracle -b bindaddr           Bind to a particular IP address -d datadir            Directory to store index data under -i                    Inherit the server socket via STDIN (for use with systemd, inetd etc)
+      -b bindaddr           Bind to a particular IP address -d datadir            Directory to store index data under -i                    Inherit the server socket via STDIN (for use with systemd, inetd etc)